rvzm/bvzm/README.md

 ## Basic Information
-This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.2 Currently requires no extra packages to be installed.
+This script is ran and tested with [eggdrop](http://eggheads.org) 1.8.4 Currently requires no extra packages to be installed.

 ## 'text' Directory
-This folder contains a modified motd for bvzm to use.
+This folder contains a modified motd and banner for bvzm to use.

 ## Install
-to install bvzm.tcl, clone it to your scripts/ folder, then copy bvzm-settings.tcl.dist to bvzm-settingxs.tcl and edit to your liking.
+to install bvzm.tcl, clone it to your scripts/ folder, then rename bvzm-settings.tcl.dist to bvzm-settingxs.tcl and edit to your liking if you want to use the modified text, copy the contents of text/ to your eggdrops text folder add 'source scripts/bvzm/bvzm.tcl' to your eggdrops configuration file rehash done :)

 ## Public channel commands
 These commands are used in a channel that the bot is on.